SPOC-group/uncertainty-research/README.md

 * Building Conformal Prediction Intervals with Approximate Message Passing : [Link to paper](https://arxiv.org/pdf/2410.16493?), [Github repo](https://github.com/SPOC-group/ConformalAmp.jl)

+# Work on ensembling

+* The folder `ensembling` contains codes and reports regarding ensembling, e.g. in the context of random feature models, see Chapter 6 of Lucas Clarte's manuscript in `clarte_phd.pdf`.

+# Work on mean-variance estimators

-* Unpublished work on mean-variance estimators : [Github repo](https://github.com/AdamAved/SpecializationSPOC2025)
+* Unpublished work on mean-variance estimators : [Github repo](https://github.com/AdamAved/SpecializationSPOC2025).
+The folder `mean-variance` contains Adam's report on this model.